-Those being considered for the rank of professor must have consistently excelled in meeting the expectations of the rank of associate professor for five or more years at the time of promotion taking effect.
-The rank of professor is reserved for those faculty members who have distinguished themselves as teachers and scholars at the state, national, or international levels.
+Individuals considered for the rank of professor must have consistently excelled in meeting the expectations of the rank of associate professor for five or more years at the time of promotion taking effect.
+The rank of professor is reserved for those faculty members who have distinguished themselves as teachers, scholars, and service leaders at the national or international level.

 The faculty member must submit names and contact information of at least three faculty members from institutions other than ATSU who may be contacted to attest to the contributions of the faculty member.
-All faculty referees must be a full professor.
+At least two faculty referees must be a full professor.
 The chair of the Promotion Committee may contact the faculty referees to obtain letters of recommendation for promotion.
 Each school/college's faculty may add additional selection criteria for faculty referees.

 The rank of professor requires sustained and meritorious performance in areas of teaching, scholarly activity, and service.
 Evidence of sustained activity must be presented in all three areas, and excellence is expected in at least two of the three major areas of academic activity.
-Examples of sustained and meritorious academic accomplishment; scholarly activity; and professional and public service may include those provided for associate professor and may also include (These are additional examples and should not be considered a complete list of evidence a candidate may present for promotion to professor.):
+Examples of sustained and meritorious academic accomplishment; scholarly activity; and professional and public service may include those provided for associate professor and may also include the following (these are additional examples and do not comprise a complete list of the evidence a candidate may present for promotion to professor):

-- ongoing innovation in teaching resulting in improved student outcomes. - acquiring sustained extramural support for scholarly activity. - regularly making scholarly presentations at the regional, national, or international meetings of professional societies. - a continuing record of publishing original scholarly work in peer-reviewed professional journals. - publication of a textbook, manual, or monograph by a nationally or internationally known publisher or professional organization. - providing ongoing leadership in state, regional, national, or international professional societies. - providing outstanding service to the program, department, school, or university. - participating as an invited speaker or session convener at national or international symposia or meetings.
+- Ongoing innovation in teaching resulting in improved student outcomes - · Acquiring sustained extramural support for scholarly activity - Regularly making scholarly presentations at the regional, national, or international meetings of professional societies

+- · A continuing record of publishing original scholarly work in peer-reviewed professional journals - Publication of a textbook, manual, or monograph by a nationally or internationally known publisher or professional organization - Providing ongoing leadership in state, regional, national, or international professional societies - Providing outstanding service to the program, department, school, or university - · Participating as an invited speaker or session convener at national or international symposia or meetings